Morphine sulfate (mor-fean sul-fate)

 This medicine does not contain sucrose, gluten, tartrazine or any other azo dyes apart from sunset yellow.

-SEVREDOL® tablets are made in the UK and supplied in Australia by:
+SEVREDOL® tablets are supplied in Australia by:

 Mundipharma Pty Limited